Simple Fatteh (Pita with Herby Chickpeas and Yogurt)

 A bow of homemade fatteh

 I love love love this recipe and like to think of this ‘chickpea salad’ as the Levantine ‘nachos’ in my life.
 Not only is it incredibly quick to pull together, but it can be eaten as a snack, starter, breakfast or even alongside a meal.
-It’s yet another way to use leftover pita – much like we do in Lebanon with this Simple Traditional Lebanese Fattoush Salad.
+It’s yet another way to use leftover pita – much like we do in Lebanon with this Fattoush Salad.
 Waste not, want not – after all.

 Homemade fatteh with chickpeas and yogurt